200 grams(1 cup)sourdough discardfed or unfed & cold OR brought to room temperature-no more than a week old)

 While the sourdough crescent rolls are resting, preheat the oven to 375 degrees F.

-Right before placing them into the oven brush with melted butter or an egg wash depending on your preference (see notes).
+Right before placing them into the oven brush with melted butter.

 Bake for 25-30 minutes or until the edges start to brown.